 - On Poster Day, be enthusiastic!
 A lot of different people will come chat with you, and they’ll all have different backgrounds in science.
 Be prepared to be flexible with your explanation!

 - If you run into a question you don’t know the answer to, be prepared to say that you don’t know, but feel free to offer a potential explanation/answer (as long as you make it clear that you are speculating)!

 - Early-mid March: Sign up for poster day!
 You need the title of your poster, an abstract, and the name(s) of your supervisor(s).

 - Early April: Poster day!
 You need to have your poster printed and be ready to present it.

 Tips and general guidelines:

-	- Most people use Microsoft PowerPoint to make their posters – if this is the first poster you ever make, get some help with getting started.
+- Most people use Microsoft PowerPoint to make their posters – if this is the first poster you've ever made, ask your supervisor for some help with getting started.

 - Visuals, visuals, visuals!
 The more graphs, schematics, and good use of colour and large text, the better!